szabgab/slider-py/README.md

 ## TODO

-* Navigation key-binding in JavaScript
+* Navigation key-binding in JavaScript (can be in other templating system)
-* Web pages should be without extension
+* Collect indexes and create keywords page
 * Multiple files in one course
 * Main page for multi-file case should be index.html
 * Extra text that is not included in the slide (or is optional)

 ## Development suggestions: